 Q: Between my graduate classes and full time office job, I’m exhausted and stressed out.
 I don’t have a lot of time to eat during the day since I’m so busy, so I usually grab fast food cause it’s quick and I survive on a lot of coffee.
 I wish I could be one of those girls who blows off steam at the gym, but I’m not.
 I unwind with a pint of ice cream or an entire pizza.
 It makes me feel better in the moment, but then I end up getting so upset with myself.
 I’ve gained a lot of weight in a short amount of time and it’s concerning.
 Any help would be appreciated!

 A: Exhaustion and stress are a terrible combo when trying to lose weight.
 On the flip side, they are also great motivators to do so!
 Think of it this way-if you start eating healthier, you will have more energy to get through your day and you will feel better about yourself.
-Eating junk gives you spikes of energy (aka sugar highs) as it raises your blood sugar levels, but then dips causing you to crash.
+Eating junk gives you spikes of energy (aka sugar highs) as it raises your blood sugar levels, so you do feel better in the moment.
+But then your body crashes.
 I used to work an office job and quickly learned my lesson that I could NOT eat bad because it left me feeling so unfocused.
 I’d want to literally fall asleep at my desk.
 If you get motivated to eat healthier, not only will you feel more energetic to tackle your classes and job, but those extra pounds will melt away and that’s one less thing to stress over.

 Also, can you get up just a half hour earlier and workout at home?
 Getting your endorphins pumping first thing in the AM has it’s perks.
 “You will be more awake and ready to tackle your day by giving yourself that extra energy boost.
 Working out can increase your mental clarity for four to 10 hours post-exercise,” according to the Huff Po.
 You continue to burn calories throughout the day, too.
 I know that exercise isn’t really your thing, but there are a million ways to get moving.
 Pick one and give it a try-ride your bike, walk, yoga, dance, pilates, find short workout videos online, kickboxing, weights, tennis, jogging, sports.